KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Thrown by System.DirectoryServices.AccountManagement.PrincipalCollection.Add when an attempt is made to insert a principal that already exists in the collection, or by System.DirectoryServices.AccountManagement.Principal.Save when an attempt is made to save a new principal that already exists in the store.

-    throw [System.DirectoryServices.AccountManagement.PrincipalExistsException]::New("Thrown by System.DirectoryServices.AccountManagement.PrincipalCollection.Add when an attempt is made to insert a principal that already exists in the collection, or by System.DirectoryServices.AccountManagement.Principal.Save when an attempt is made to save a new principal that already exists in the store.")
+    throw [System.DirectoryServices.AccountManagement.PrincipalExistsException]::New('Thrown by System.DirectoryServices.AccountManagement.PrincipalCollection.Add when an attempt is made to insert a principal that already exists in the collection, or by System.DirectoryServices.AccountManagement.Principal.Save when an attempt is made to save a new principal that already exists in the store.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.AccountManagement.PrincipalExistsException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.AccountManagement.PrincipalExistsException.aspx)